 Living with bipolar disorder involves seeing your doctor and therapist and taking your bipolar medication.
 There’s also a lot you can do to take charge of your health.
 Here are some suggestions:

-- Exercise.
+Exercise.
 Studies show that regular exercise can help improve mood whether or not you have bipolar disorder.
 It can also help you sleep better.
 Talk to your health care provider about what kind of exercise routine you should try.
 Start slowly.
 Take walks around the neighborhood with a friend.
 Gradually, work up to exercising on most days of the week.

-- Eat a healthy diet.
+Eat a healthy diet.
 No, there isn't a miracle diet for bipolar disorder.
 But a good meal plan can help you feel better and give you the nutrients you need.
 Avoid fad diets that force you to cut out food groups.
 Instead, focus on the basics: Eat lots of fruits, vegetables, and grains, and less fat and sugar.

-- Get a good night's sleep.
-Being overtired can trigger mania in those with bipolar disorder.
+Get a good night's sleep.
+Being sleep-deprived can trigger mania in those with bipolar disorder.
 So get into good sleep habits.
 Go to sleep and get up at the same times every day.
 Relax before bed by listening to soothing music, reading, or taking a bath.
 Don't sit up in bed watching TV.
 In fact, experts recommend you make your bedroom a calming space, and only use it for sleep and sex.

-- Relax.
+Relax.
 Anxiety can aggravate mood symptoms in many people with bipolar disorder.
 So make a real effort to relax.
 Lying on the couch watching TV isn't enough.
 Instead, try something more focused, like yoga or meditation.

-- Reduce stress at home and at work.
+Reduce stress at home and at work.
 Ask for help with some of the stressful things in your life.
 See if your spouse, family, or friends will take care of some of the housework and other hassles.
 If your job is proving to be too much, think about ways of scaling back some of your responsibilities.
 Do what you can to simplify your life and make it easier.

-- Avoid caffeine, alcohol, and drugs.
+Minimize caffeine and avoid alcohol and drugs.
 Caffeine is a stimulant, which can keep you up at night and possibly exacerbate your mood.
 So cut back -- or cut out -- soda, coffee, and tea.
 Alcohol and drugs can affect how your medications work.
 They can also worsen bipolar disorder and possibly trigger a mood episode.

-- Get onto a schedule.
+Get onto a schedule.
 Many people with bipolar disorder find that sticking to a daily schedule can help control their mood.
 Incorporate all of these things -- exercise, healthy meals, relaxation, and sleep -- into a pattern that you more or less stick to every day.